gitFarzam/pdsnd_github/README.md

 - then you will be asked for filtering by `month` , `day` or both of them, simply write `yes` for applying filter or anything else for passing without filter.

 - then you will have the summary statistics (if available!)

+### Insights:
+Inishghts can be categorized in 4 levels:

+1- Popular times of travel
+2- Popular stations and trip
+3- Trip duration
+4- User Info